ncihtan/htan-artist/README.md

 - Renders a Minerva story using [Minerva Author](https://github.com/labsyspharm/minerva-author)
 - If the `--all` parameter is set, renders a thumbnail, an autominerva story and gets the metadata
 - If the `--miniature` parameter is set, renders a thumbnail image using [Miniature](https://github.com/adamjtaylor/miniature)
+- `--he` assumes the channel is a brighfield microscopy image of H&E stained tissue and uses a fixed, unscaled `story.json` and a custom color legend.

 A Docker container ([adamjtaylor/htan-artist](https://hub.docker.com/repository/docker/adamjtaylor/htan-artist)) is used to ensure reproducibility.